turingschool/curriculum/source/topics/asynchronous_messaging_with_pubsub.markdown

   end
 {% endirb %}

+Check that...

+* You see the second subscriber in the redis-cli window

+### Broadcast to the Channel

-Then, back in the first session:
+Then, back in IRB Session A:

 {% irb %}
 $ redis.publish("my_channel", "Is this thing on?")